vatpac-technology/sops/docs/terminal/Sydney TCU/operations.md

 SY TCU is responsible for the Sydney TMA, except:
 a) BK CTR when BK TWR is active;
 b) CN CTR when CN TWR is active;
-c) any airspace released to an external unit (e.g. tower) either by a provision of this TMA SUP or as negotiated.
+c) any airspace released to an external unit (e.g. tower) either by NOTAM or as negotiated.

 BK CTR reverts to Class G when BK TWR is offline, and is administered by the relevant SY TCU controller.
 CN CTR reverts to Class G when CN TWR is offline, and is administered by the relevant SY TCU controller.